 Born February 18, 1991, Nottingham

 Current age 25 years 339 days

 Batting style Right-hand bat

-Bowling style Left-arm medium-fast
+Bowling style Left-arm fast

-|Only First-class||Derbyshire v Gloucestershire at Derby, May 24-27, 2010 scorecard|
+|First-class debut||Derbyshire v Gloucestershire at Derby, May 24-27, 2010 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 |1, 1/61, 1/30||Leics 2nd XI||v Durham 2nd||Desborough||25 Jul 2016||Other|

 |1/48, 0/11||Leics 2nd XI||v MCC Uni||Desborough||19 Jul 2016||Other|